-As of 31 December 2021, the balance at the end of the Reporting Year (principal) and the interest income of personal property backed loans granted by the Company were RMB39 million and RMB4,384 thousand respectively, representing a decrease as compared with 2020.
-The main reason is that in order to reduce the risk of business concentration, the Company focused on the development of small-sums and dispersed businesses and liquidated some large-amount business.
+As of 31 December 2022, the balance at the end of the Reporting Year (principal) and the interest income of movable property backed loans granted by the Company were RMB73 million and RMB17,347 thousand, respectively, representing an increase as compared with the corresponding period of last year.
+The main reason was that the Company expanded artwork pawnshop business in response the financing needs of high net worth people, which effectively expanded the business scale.

-The main risks and uncertainties faced by the personal property backed loans include collateral appraisal risk, collateral valuation risk, regulatory policy change risk, credit risk, etc.
+The main risks and uncertainties faced by the movable property backed loans include collateral appraisal risk, collateral valuation risk, regulatory policy change risk, credit risk, etc.

-In 2021, the Company continued to promote the reform of the business of personal property backed pawn loans, which included the comprehensive promotion of store decoration and upgrading, the unification of store image, the expansion of product types, precision marketing and other fields.
-The development direction of the personal property backed loans in the future is to adhere to a highquality and sustainable business strategy, strengthen the level of digitization of stores, and improve customer satisfaction.
+In 2022, the movable property backed loans actively expanded the categories of collateral properties and accelerated the expansion of the business area.
+The development direction of the movable property backed loans in the future is to strengthen the inter-industry cooperation and the level of digitization of stores, and improve customer satisfaction.